sdh2110/mint-translator/README.md

 - Export `transactions.csv` from Mint and place in `/Inbox` folder.
 - Click on the `_RunTranslator.bat` script to run the translator.
 - The script will output the following:
     - If everything is successfully translated, the translations will be placed in a `formatted_transactions.csv` file.
+      Additionally, the contents of this file will be copied to the clipboard.
     - However, if there were any errored transactions found, then those transactions will be displayed in the console along with their errors and no transactions will be exported.
     - If any errors were only of "warning" level, these will still be displayed in the console but will not prevent the `formatted_transactions.csv` file from exporting.

 ### Other Run Commands